 The three main decommissioning strategies are "immediate dismantling", "deferred dismantling", also called "safe enclosure", and "entombment".
 In the first case, a facility is dismantled right after the removal materials and waste from the facility.
 In the second case, after the removal of materials and waste, the facility is kept in a state of safe enclosure for 30-100 years followed by dismantling.
 In the third case a facility is encapsulated on site and kept isolated until the radionuclides decayed to levels that allow a release from nuclear regulatory control.
+No further consideration is given to entombment which is a near surface disposal option.
 The present trend is in favour of immediate dismantling.